Craving touch after 5 weeks in isolation.

-Performance with my daughter at the Equus Gallery on the Cavalli Estate.
+Performance with my daughter (age 11) at the Equus Gallery on the Cavalli Estate.
 September 2015

-in 2017, I created a one minute movement piece for Instagram for 100 consecutive days.
+In 2017, I created a one minute each day, for 100 consecutive days and posted these on Instagram.
 The process took me into a space of focusing on what I love most and stimulated my creativity.